 Glamis Castle is one of Scotland's most inspiring castles: an iconic, family-owned Scottish residence in which The Queen Mother spent much of her early life.
 The jumble of turrets and central tower are an impressive sight as you approach along the entrance road, through extensive grounds which are also worth exploring if the weather's good.
-The highlight, of course, is a tour of the castle itself.
+The highlight, of course, is the tour of the castle itself (quite expensive but worth it!).
 Photographs weren't allowed on our visits, but a quick glance at the castle's website will tell you what to expect: a perfect balance between grandeur, defence and warmth.
-Glamis itself is quite a pretty village, and there's one other part in particular that's worth seeking out: an row of old cottages on the lane to the church has been converted into a wonderful folk museum.
+Glamis itself is quite a pretty village, though the wonderful folk museum housed in a row of old cottages is now sadly closed.

 Description: Excellent folk museum dedicated to rural and farming life over the past 200 years.